Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Numerical Experiments

 As mentioned above, the entropy of a given image's output distribution (regardless of which model is used) is effective for predicting whether that image will be classified correctly by the model.
 To illustrate this, we trained a Support Vector Machine (SVM) to take the entropy of a model's output distribution for a given image as a single input feature and predict whether the model which produced this distribution would correctly classify the respective image.
 Thus, there are only two classes: 1) images correctly classified by the model or 2) images misclassified by the model.

-We trained a separate SVM for each character, since each character has a different entropy profile and different number of samples.
+We trained a separate SVM for each character, since each character has a different entropy profile and a different number of samples.
 We also used an 80/20 train/test split for each character.
 Additionally, due to the massive imbalance in the number of correctly and incorrectly classified characters, we balanced these data by choosing an equal number of correctly and incorrectly classified samples.
 Figure \ref{EntPred} depicts the results of this experiment, providing precision and recall statistics for both classes for all models and characters.
-It should be pointed out that it is unnecessary to display the precision \textit{and} recall for both classes of a two-class classification problem since there is a dependency relation between these statistics.
-However, we chose to display both for ease in interpreting the results.
+It should be noted that it is unnecessary to display the precision \textit{and} recall for both classes of a classification problem since there is a dependency relation between these statistics, but both are displayed for clarity.

-For the CXE-ResNet, precision and recall values for both classes and all characters (other than $\sigma$) were between 0.486 and 1.000.
+For the CXE-ResNet, precision and recall values for both classes and all characters (other than Sigma) were between 0.486 and 1.000.
 For the KLD-ResNet, they were between 0.523 and 0.937.
 For the KNN, they were between 0.636 and 0.975.
 It should be noted that these SVMs tend to be biased toward predicting that the ResNets and ensemble models will correctly classify images.
 When examining their confusion matrices, there was a consistently larger number of false positives (where the SVM incorrectly predicted that the ResNets or ensemble models' classification would be correct) than false negatives.
 Also, it can be seen from Figure \ref{EntPred} that there is a consistent trend across the different characters where both the recall of the incorrectly classified images (bottom left) and the precision of the correctly classified images (top right) are lower than their converse values.